arhamaneeq/sw-Pathfinders/README.md

 ```
 Then run the program from the terminal by running `./game.exe`.
 Alternatively, execute the program via your GUI file explorer.

+> [!TIP]
+> It is recommended to run this program via a dedicated CLI and not an integrated interface, such as that within VS Code or in the browser.

 ### In Program Commands
 The program consists of two modes,
 (1) SETUP Mode - configure the grid